 - Poor appetite (especially for infant or children)

 Two forms of iron can be found in foods.

 Heme: This is only found in animal foods.

-Non-heme: This form of iron is planed base.
+Non-heme: This form of iron is a planned base.

-Non-heme based iron is less easily absorbed by our body.
+Non-heme-based iron is less easily absorbed by our bodies.

 That’s why non-vegetarian always concern about their iron intake.